chriswood/ket2/README.md

 add email user/users feature
-add "conversations" or replies to posts ot something probably better add tests, even though it is "just" a website :) move anonymous check to decorator ro something
+add "conversations" or replies to posts ot something probably better add tests, even though it is "just" a website :) move anonymous check to decorator or something
-Have homepage display list of who is logged in
+Have homepage display list of who is logged in notifications
+User preferences - default post sorting, notifications

 X - AVATARS!!! (well, GRAVATARS!!!!)
 X - view past/all posts (currently just last 10)